 Swami's has several regular training rides.
 Although the rides are open to all comers, they are not beginner rides.
 Safety is paramount so we ask that all riders be proficient in group ride technique and etiquette before joining the rides.
 For more on group riding please see our Group Ride Rules.
 We also require that all riders on our group rides wear a helmet, obey all traffic laws and abide by our Swami's Code of Conduct.
 In addition to our organized rides, there are also several informal smaller groups of members who enjoy endurance rides, slower paced rides or rides at different times of the day.

-The B Ride Start Time: Leaves RIDE Cyclery promptly at: 7:45am
+The A Ride Start Time: Leaves RIDE Cyclery promptly at: 8:10 am

-The A Ride Start Time: Leaves RIDE Cyclery promptly at: 8:10am
+The B Ride Start Time: Leaves RIDE Cyclery a few minutes after the A Ride

 This is the signature Swami's club ride.
 Although it sometimes will take a different route, more often than not, the ride follows the traditional route through the Elfin Forest to Escondido then back along Del Dios and through Rancho Santa Fe to the coast and coffee at Starbucks in the Encinitas Lumberyard (total distance 38 miles).
 This route is over undulating terrain with roads open to vehicular and other traffic.

 The A Ride - Is the fast and hard ride, and it will get faster and harder as racing season progresses.
 Is this ride right for you?
 Consider this before you slot in for the A Ride.
 If you can comfortably finish (at the church) at the Front of the B ride AND take your fair share of pulls at the front of the B ride then you get to ride the A ride.
 Also if you got any hardware (medals) from States, Nationals, Olympics, Worlds (that you won legit, i.e. not winning the hardware on bidding on ebay), and or make your living riding a bike really fast you get to do the A ride.
 You get the idea...